dojoengine/wordle-js/client/STEP-03.md

 Create `starknet-provider.tsx`.
 Update `main.tsx` to wrap your app with `<StarknetProvider>`.
 In `App.tsx` update component to first connect user to wallet and then display app.
 Wallet is required to use wordle contracts.
+We moved logic to `src/components/wallet.tsx` to encapsulate wallet connection logic.
+Run `pnpm add clsx tailwind-merge` to have required lib dependencies.